MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicreatedeviceinterfacea.md

 ### -param DeviceInfoSet [in]

-A handle to a <a href="https://www.bing.com/search?q=device+information+set">device information set</a>.
+A handle to a <a href="devinst.device_information_sets">device information set</a>.
 This set contains a device information element that represents the device for which to register an interface.
 This handle is typically returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff551069">SetupDiGetClassDevs</a>.

 ### -param DeviceInfoData [in]